|Road:||A1 at J55, Scotch Corner Interchange|

 The petrol station on the site was not run by Moto and was sold by Esso to Euro Garages in 2013.
 Euro Garages retain Esso as their fuel supplier at Scotch Corner but have added a Spar store, Starbucks on the Go machine and in January 2015 were displaying a banner which promised that Subway would eventually open within Euro Garages' section of the services, though the scale of the outlet and whether this will involve reconstruction of the petrol forecourt shop was unclear.

-A Greggs outlet is due to open here on 19 March.
+A Greggs outlet opened here on 19 March.

 In 2006 the services won a four star loo award.
 In 2005, it was five stars.